Maximum of 6 players per team on the playing field at a time.

 Two batters at all times – one at the batting end, the other at the bowling end.
-One male and one female will start as the batters.
-After this, one in every three batters must be a female.

 Upper-Boundary – Automatic Out: Any batted ball that leaves the court (entering the track), or that strikes the ceiling, lights, or above the grey paint is an automatic out.
 Any disregard for the well-being of others, or equipment, will result in removal from play at the official’s discretion.

 Aside from the bowler and wicket-keeper, fielders position themselves as they desire.

 Teams score runs when batters reach the opposite crease safely.